-A PBX (Private Branch Exchange) is a private telephone system used within a company or organization that switches calls between users on local lines while allowing all users to share a certain number of external phone lines.
+A PBX (Private Branch Exchange) phone system is a private telephone system used within a company or organisation that switches inbound and outbound calls between users, allowing all users to share a certain number of external phone lines or trunks.

-The PBX is owned and operated by the organization rather than the telephone company.
-Originally Private Branch Exchanges used analogue technology but today this has been switched to digital technology namely ISDN.
-Traditionally a PBX would be held in a rack or on the wall at the company’s premises and then is connected to the Public Switched Telephone Network (more commonly known as the PSTN) via ISDN lines.
+The PBX is typically owned and operated by the organisation rather than the telephone company.
+Originally Private Branch Exchanges used analogue technology but today this has been switched to digital technology namely ISDN and SIP.
+Traditionally a PBX would be held in a rack or on the wall at the company’s premises and then is connected to the Public Switched Telephone Network (more commonly known as the PSTN) via ISDN lines or SIP trunks.

 On-premise PBX, or IP-PBX phone systems, requires the installation of the hardware on the business office premises.
 This sets them apart from hosted PBX, or VoIP, which are hosted phone systems that your company accesses by connecting to them online.
-Digital on-premise PBX systems using SIP (Session Initiation Protocol) or ISDN are still available as office phone systems, meaning that many of the features and advantages of modern hosted PBX systems still apply to their on-premise alternatives.
+Digital on-premise PBX systems using SIP (Session Initiation Protocol) trunking or ISDN lines are still available as office phone systems.
+They support many of the features and advantages of hosted IP systems and more.

-Most companies still have ISDN in place to carry voice traffic from the PSTN to their PBX and vice-versa, but ISDN as a technology is fast becoming outdated, and in fact it will be phased out by 2025, as part of the transition to IP Voice Services.
-It is by its nature inflexible, expensive and difficult to work with than Sip trunking or Cloud-based telephony.
+Most companies still have ISDN in place to carry voice traffic from the PSTN to their PBX and vice-versa.
+ISDN as a core technology is fast becoming outdated, and in fact it will be phased out by 2025, as part of the transition to IP Voice Services.
+It is by its nature inflexible, expensive and more difficult to work with than SIP trunking or Cloud based telephony.
 Indeed, BT has announced it will turn its ISDN network off in 2025 to concentrate on more up to date technology.

 Features of On-Premise PBX Systems